livegnik/2way-poc-design/03-data/04-indexing-strategy.md

 Indexes exist solely to accelerate read and sync scan workloads.
 All correctness constraints remain enforced by the protocol and manager layers, not by index presence or SQL constraints.

 * Referential integrity is enforced by protocol validation, not indexes or foreign keys.
-* Cross app references are rejected by [Graph Manager](../02-architecture/managers/07-graph-manager.md) per [01-protocol/01-identifiers-and-namespaces.md](../01-protocol/01-identifiers-and-namespaces.md).
+* Cross-app references are rejected by [Graph Manager](../02-architecture/managers/07-graph-manager.md) per [01-protocol/01-identifiers-and-namespaces.md](../01-protocol/01-identifiers-and-namespaces.md).
 * Sync ordering and replay protection are enforced by [State Manager](../02-architecture/managers/09-state-manager.md) per [01-protocol/07-sync-and-consistency.md](../01-protocol/07-sync-and-consistency.md).

 ## 7. Creation, rebuild, and migration